duringhof/AoC_2020/README.md

 3. Build the project: `make build`

-4. Run the resulting executable: `./build/day1` (or choose another day of you want of coarse)
+4. Run one of the resulting executables: `./build/day1` (just pick the day of you want to run!)